 Whilst exiled on the isle of Patmos, John, the disciple Jesus loved, writes a revelation of Jesus Christ, given to Jesus by God, and given to John by an angel.
 The revelation is to show things that are to come to pass.
 We are told that anyone who reads this revelation, or hears it read, will be blessed.

 Letters to the seven churches

-John is instructed to write to seven churches: Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia and Laodicea.
+The seven churches are: Ephesus, Smyrna, Pergamos, Thyatira, Sardis, Philadelphia and Laodicea.
 Each letter is introduced as being from Christ, and each letter is a critique of that church’s spiritual condition.
-It is considered by some that these churches are representative of churches through the ages to the present day.
+It is considered by some that these churches are also representative of churches through the ages to the present day.

 Two of these churches, Smyrna and Philadelphia, have nothing bad said against them; two of them, Sardis and Laodicea, have nothing good said about them.
 All churches are given a promise to overcomers.

 John is called to be shown the things that will happen in the future.
-He sees the throne of God, but is not able to see God, only the glory emanating from it, and the 24 elders and ‘living creatures’ all worshipping and praising God, who created all things for His pleasure.
+He sees the throne of God, but is not able to see God, only the glory emanating from it.
+He also sees 24 elders and four 'beasts', all worshipping and praising God, who created all things for His pleasure.

 The Seven Seals

 John sees a scroll in God’s right hand, written on both sides and having seven seals that only Jesus is qualified to open.

-Jesus opens the seals.
+Jesus begins to open the seals.
 From the first four seals come four horses with riders, generally known as the ‘four horsemen of the apocalypse’.
 These represent the antichrist, wars, famine and death.